By/ Last Modified On August 28, 2023

 - Place a piece of dough on the tines, and press down with your thumb or two fingers while moving the dough toward the counter.

-- You should end up with something like shown here, a rounded dumpling with ridges on the outside.
+- You should end up with something like the one shown above, a rounded dumpling with ridges on the outside.

 Don't stress too much about the shape of your homemade gluten-free gnocchi.
 Perfecting this step can take practice, and the dumplings will be delicious no matter what shape they are in!